 out of print

+Fifty copies.
 This book was printed by the Jericho Press for the Harvard College Library.
-Copies may be still available at $300 from the Librarian's office, Houghton Library, Harvard University, Cambridge, MA 02138.
+Some copies may still be available from the Librarian's secretary at Houghton Library.

 The collects of the first English prayer book 1549 by Thomas Cranmer, edited by J. F. Coakley; with an introduction by Geoffrey Hill and a wood-engraved frontispiece by Jane Lydbury.
 6 + 89 pp., cased, 2002.
 Types: Ehrhardt, in red and black.